 History & Significance of Mathematics Day

-The former Prime Minister Manmohan Singh on February 26, 2012, declared December 22 as National Mathematics Day in honor of Srinivasa Ramanujan to mark the genius mathematician’s birth anniversary.
+Former Prime Minister Manmohan Singh on February 26, 2012, declared December 22 as National Mathematics Day in honor of Srinivasa Ramanujan to mark the genius mathematician’s birth anniversary.
 Shri.
-Manmohan Singh, on the occasion of National Mathematics Day said "A genius like Ramanujan would shine bright even in the most adverse of circumstances, but we should be geared to encourage and nurture good talent which may not be of the same caliber as that of Ramanujan".
+Manmohan Singh, on the occasion of National Mathematics Day, said "A genius like Ramanujan would shine bright even in the most adverse of circumstances, but we should be geared to encourage and nurture good talent which may not be of the same caliber as that of Ramanujan".

 The purpose of celebrating this day is to reflect upon his genius and instill in our minds a positive outlook toward the subject.
 Schools and Institutions around the country celebrate various events and activities to mark the day.
 The main reason for celebrating National Mathematics Day is to generate awareness about Mathematics among people and to encourage them towards studying it.